 Storytelling isn’t rocket science.
-It’s often harder than that
+It’s often harder than that!

 You meet a friend and want to tell him or her over a drink a fascinating but complex story, which you must first summarise in a sentence.
-The result will be concise, direct, designed to whet the appetite — and the basis of a good introduction.
+The result will be concise, direct, and designed to whet the appetite — and the basis of a good introduction.

 That comes from a 1992 style guide given to staff at the Sunday Times in London and it’s advice that holds true today, especially when attention spans are shorter than ever and time is scarce.

-As journalists and senior editors who have worked for Ireland and the UK’s biggest news organisations, story is everything.
+As journalists and senior editors who have worked for Ireland and the UK’s biggest news organisations, the story is everything.